naoshibaikyu/superbuddn/test.md

 Shinobu: That's probably all we can do.
 We don't have any idea what's going on here.

-Falling star: Well, let's go then.
+Fallingstar: Well, let's go then.
 Time's a-wasting.

 %The Mercs nod, then head to the door, only to see Naoshi with a pair of underwear on his head running across the hallway full speed away from Stardust.